Gaotianchen97/Academic-Literature-Recommendation-in-Large-scale-Citation-Networks/README.md

-# large-sacle Citation Network in Statistics
+# Large-sacle Citation Network in Statistics
 This repository shares the data from the paper “Academic Literature Recommendation in Large-scale Citation Networks Enhanced by Large Language Models” authored by Kun Liu, Yan Zhang, Rui Pan, Tianchen Gao, and Hansheng Wang.

 If you use the data, please cite our paper.